caps-tum/sys-sage/docs/PAPI_Integration.md

    the software thread to a specific hardware thread for safety?
-Maybe provide a routine where you get a function pointer and then spawn a pthread which is pinned to a hardware thread and executes the instructions starting from the function pointer while being monitored?).
+Maybe provide a routine where you get a function pointer and then spawn a pthread which is pinned to a hardware thread and executes the instructions starting from the function pointer while being monitored?
+Maybe have some metadata where you store what the "first" hardware thread of each event set was and then always use that one?).

 4. Together with the ID of the hardware thread, query for its handle in the _sys-sage_ topology.
 This handle is recorded into `thread` for later